ikoursh/EZClassifier/README.md

 2. Select "Export Model", "TensorFlow", ensure that "Keras" is selected, and finally press "Download My Model".
 3. Extract the zip file. in it, there should be 2 files: labels.txt and keras_model.h5.
 4. Open the IntelliJ project you cloned from the "How to Setup The Project From Github" section.
-5. Right-click on the "model-converter" folder on the left panel and select "show in explorer/finder/Linux alt".
+5. Right-click on the "model-converter" folder on the left panel and select "show in explorer/finder/Linux alt" (or go to `EZClassifier/model-converter`).
 6. In the new Explorer window double click on the "model-converter" folder, and then on the "model converter.exe".
 * If you see an error message "blablabla.dll not found" **INSTALL PYTHON AND TRY AGAIN**.
 If the error persists got to the wiki article for building the model converter yourself.
 7. in the select file prompt open the keras_model.h5 you extracted.